 Maximising our long-term impact

-We strive to maximise our long-term impact in order to achieve our mission of reducing the global consumption of animals by 50% by 2040.
+We strive to maximise our long-term impact in order to achieve our mission to accelerate the transition to a sustainable global food system by making plant-rich foods and alternative proteins more accessible and appealing.
 Our work is informed by the principles of effective altruism – using limited resources to do the most good.

 Influencing the influencers